FasterXML/jackson-future-ideas/README.md

 * IS for proposing new modules, related new development, that does not belong under any specific component
 * IS NOT for bug reports.
 Of anything.

-But more specifically, right now -- late 2024 -- we have one main goal: get Jackson 3.0.0 ready.
+But more specifically, right now -- early 2025 -- we have one main goal: get Jackson 3.0.0 ready.
 This means:

 * Working towards the First Release Candidate: 3.0.0-SNAPSHOT